lacchain/bndes-network/DEPLOY_NODE.md

 ## Contact

-For any issues, you can either go to [issues](https://github.com/lacchain/bndes-network/issues) or e-mail us at info@lacchain.net.
+For any issues, you can either go to [issues](https://github.com/lacchain/bndes-network/issues) or e-mail us at blockchaingov@bndes.gov.br.
 Any feedback is more than welcome!

 &nbsp;
 &nbsp;